tidymodels/dials/tests/testthat/_snaps/encode_unit.md

     Condition
       Error in `encode_unit()`:
-      ! `x` should be a dials parameter object. i This is an internal error, please report it to the package authors.
+      ! `x` should be a dials parameter object. i This is an internal error in the dials package, please report it to the package authors.

 ---